Baked Teriyaki Salmon

 Storage and Freezing

-Storage: Leftover salmon can be stored in an airtight container in the refrigerator for up to 5 days.
+Leftover teriyaki salmon can be stored in an airtight container in the refrigerator for up to five days.
 Reheat the next day in the microwave or the oven.

-Freezing: Cooked salmon can be frozen and reheated from the frozen state in the oven at 350°F.
+Yes, cooked salmon can be frozen and reheated from the frozen state in the oven at 350°F. Store in an airtight container for up to three months.

 More Easy Salmon Recipes